Skip to main content

 Our current research interests include:

-• Physiological roles of membrane anchored serine proteases in cell biology, cancer and angiogenesis.
-A focus is the function of Testisin in angiogenesis and its contribution to ovarian cancer malignancy.
+- Physiological roles of membrane anchored serine proteases in cell biology, cancer and angiogenesis.
+A focus is the function of testisin in angiogenesis, and the contributions of membrane-anchored serine proteases to ovarian cancer malignancy and chemotherapy resistance.

-• Activity of the plasminogen activation cascade in clot dissolution and particularly the role of the serine protease inhibitor, plasminogen activator inhibitor type-2 (PAI-2) as a transcriptional modulator and pro-survival factor for macrophages and tumor cells, and function in deep vein thrombosis.
+- The activity of the plasminogen activation cascade in clot dissolution and particularly the role of the serpin, plasminogen activator inhibitor type-2 (PAI-2), as a key inhibitory target to accelerate venous thrombus resolution and reduce morbidity in patients.

 Awards and Affiliations